kjs452/tagged_text/README.md

 # tagged_text
 Agnostic Markdown Tagged{Text} and static site generator.
+I wrote this in 2016 for my personal website.

 # Introduction
 The Tagged{Text} markdown format is described here.
 The python code to process such files is in taggedtext.py.